USRSE/usrse.github.io/_events/2021/2021-02-community-call.md

 ## Registration details
-Information on how to register for the Zoom meeting have been sent via email and posted in the #general and #communitycalls channels on Slack.
+Information on how to register for the Zoom meeting has been sent via email and posted in the #general and #communitycalls channels on Slack.